zaxbux/docker-wintercms/readme.md

 ### A note about Alpine Linux

 Be aware that the default UID/GID for the *www-data* user in alpine is 82 (whereas it is 33 under debian).
-If you're mounting host directories, you may need to `chmod 82:82` them first.
+If you're mounting host directories, you may need to `chown 82:82` them first.

 ## Configuration